Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Cunning Action.md

-You can use your bonus action on each of your turns in combat, to take the Dash, Disengage or Hide action.
+You can use your bonus action on each of your turns in combat, to take the [[Dash Action]], [[Disengage Action]] or Hide action.
+You can only use this feature if you are not wearing Heavy Armor.